michaelokuboyejo/handwrriting_classifier/README.md

 -----

 This is a simple project that demonstrates the use of a Neural Network (NN) to classify and identify numeric digits from hand writings.
 The project uses the MNIST dataset.
-This example project is taken from François Charlotte's [Deep Learrning With Python Book](https://www.manning.com/books/deep-learning-with-python)
+This example project is taken from François Charlotte's [Deep Learning With Python Book](https://www.manning.com/books/deep-learning-with-python)

 # Dependencies
 - Keras